jtalamini/2dhmsr/LabTeaching@OsloMet.md

 );
 ```

-Then we randomly sample the params of the MLP from a gaussian distribution, and finally we set the MLP as the controller function:
+The MLP parameters are randomly sampled from a gaussian distribution, and finally we set the MLP as the controller function:

 ```java
 double[] ws = mlp.getParams();